HostGator vs Bluehost – Which Offers the Best Budget WordPress Hosting?

 - Leave your thoughts

-Bluehost and HostGator are two of the biggest names in WordPress hosting, and if you’re looking for the best way to get a new website online with minimum expense, these two hosts will probably be on your shortlist.
+Bluehost and HostGator are two of the biggest names in WordPress hosting, so if you’re looking for the best way to get a website online with minimum expense it’s likely both will be on your shortlist.
 But which one is best?

 Let’s take a look…